How to organize a project with CloudFormation

-CloudFormation files are powerful, will simplify your life, and are easy to be reused in other projects, as mentioned in this article where I describe the beefiest of CloudFormation files.
+CloudFormation files are powerful, will simplify your life, and are easy to be reused in other projects.
+In this article where I describe the beefiest of CloudFormation files.

-But it is important to understand how to separate the files in to smaller stacks, because putting the whole project in to one big file will make your life harder, not to mention there is a limit of 200 services per file.
+It is important to understand how to separate the files in to smaller stacks.
+Putting your whole project in to one big file will make your life harder, not to mention there is a limit of 200 services per file.

 AWS will follow the instructions in the CloudFormation file and will add, update, or remove services at your command.
 But sometimes you can encounter a situation where you can’t create an update because there is a dependency that is blocking the resources that you want to update.
 A common problem is, for example, renaming a service or removing a service that another service is relying on.
 And, since the two series are linked together by an ARN in some situations, AWS won’t update that ARN and you will be stuck.